hardy-opt/hardy-opt.github.io/_projects/2_project.md

 ---

-## 📈 My Solution: SVRGBB - Blending Variance Reduction with Second-Order Insight for Scalability
+## 📈 My Solution: SVRG-2BB - Blending Variance Reduction with Second-Order Insight for Scalability

 While SVRG effectively reduces variance, I found that performance can be further enhanced by strategically incorporating **curvature information** without computing full Hessian matrices.
 This is where the **Barzilai-Borwein (BB)** method proves invaluable.

 **BB** is a step-size heuristic, derived from quasi-Newton methods, that efficiently estimates curvature.

-### Key Enhancements with SVRGBB:
+### Key Enhancements with SVRG-2BB:
 - Integrated BB into the core SVRG structure to achieve **superior acceleration**.
 - Dynamically adapted **BB-approximated step sizes** using historical gradient information within each epoch.
 - Preserved and enhanced SVRG’s **variance-reduction** structure to achieve synergy between variance control and second-order insight.